slava998/Tankrekt/README.md

-Tankrekt is a mod about building huge forts and tanks from blocks, driving them and a large-scale wars on land with a top-down view.
+Tankrekt is a mod about building huge forts and tanks from blocks, and a large-scale wars on land with a top-down view.

 Based on Gingerbeard's Shiprekt++